getsentry/spangen/README.md

   --segments-per-trace-stddev
                     the standard deviation for randomizing the number of segments per trace.
+  --order           the order in which spans are written in a segment.
   --batch-size      the maximum number of spans that will be generated in a
                     single run.
 This is used to simulate a stream of spans that are generated in batches.
 SDKs do not typically generate